-SAT Score Range: Percentile and Score for Top Colleges
+SAT Score Range 2025: Check Percentile and Score Range for Top Universities

-SAT Score Range: Percentile and Score for Top Colleges
+SAT Score Range 2025: Check SAT Percentile and Range for Top Universities

 Highlights:

-• SAT exam has 2 sections and each of the sections ranges on a scale of 200 to 800.
+• The SAT exam has 2 sections, each having a score range of 200 to 800.

-• At top universities like Harvard, MIT, and Stanford Universities, SAT scores range on a scale of 1450 to 1520
+• Harvard, MIT, and Stanford Universities accept a SAT score range of 1450 to 1520

-• Generally, a score at or above the 75th percentile, around 1200 is considered competitive for many colleges.
+• A SAT score at or above the 75th percentile, around 1200, is considered competitive for many colleges.

-The score range for SAT is calculated on a scale of 400 to 1600.
-Your total SAT score range is the sum of the two section scores: Reading and Writing, and Math.
-Each of these two sections of SAT exam score ranges from 200 to 800.
-Using the total score out of 1600, the SAT percentile ranking can be calculated.
-Percentiles show how your score compares to other test-takers.
-Generally, a score above the 75th percentile, around 1200 is considered competitive for many colleges.
-Most of the colleges are now becoming test-optional or test-blind, check SAT range for colleges from their official website for their specific requirements.
+The score range for the SAT is calculated on a scale of 400 to 1600.
+Your total SAT score range is the sum of the 2 sectional scores: Reading and Writing, and Math.
+Each of these two sections of the SAT is scored in the range of 200 to 800.
+Using the total score out of 1600, your SAT percentile can be calculated.
+Percentiles show how your score compares to those of the other candidates.
+A score in the 75th percentile, or around 1200, is considered competitive for many universities.
+Most universities are also becoming test-optional, so you need to check the SAT score range requirement for your university from their official website.

 alt tags